STAT219

 Spatial Statistics

-Spatial data is becoming increasingly available in a wide range of disciplines, including social sciences such as political science and criminology, as well as sciences such as geosciences and ecology.
+Spatial data are becoming increasingly available in a wide range of disciplines, including social sciences such as political science and criminology, as well as sciences such as geosciences and ecology.
 This course will introduce methods for exploring and analyzing spatial data.
-We will cover methods to describe and analyze three main types of spatial data: areal, point process, and point-referenced (geostatistical) data.
+We will cover methods to describe and analyze three main types of spatial data: areal, point process, and (geostatistical) data.
 We will also introduce tools for working with spatial data in R.

 Units: 1